freshplanet/ANE-ImagePicker/README.md

 Air Native Extension for mobile camera and gallery features (iOS + Android)
 ======================================

-This is an [Air native extension](http://www.adobe.com/devnet/air/native-extensions-for-air.html) that allows you to display native UI to pick an image from the gallery or take a picture with the camera on iOS and Android.
+This is an [Air native extension](http://www.adobe.com/devnet/air/native-extensions-for-air.html) that allows you to display native UI to pick media (videos and images) from the gallery or take a picture/video with the camera on iOS and Android.
 It has been developed by [FreshPlanet](http://freshplanet.com).

 Usage
 -----

     ```actionscript
-    // Take a picture with the camera
+    // Take a picture/video with the camera
     if (AirImagePicker.getInstance().isCameraAvailable())
     {
-        AirImagePicker.getInstance().displayCamera(function(image:BitmapData, data:ByteArray):void {
+        AirImagePicker.getInstance().displayCamera(function(status:String, ...mediaArgs):void {
-            // Do something with the BitmapData or the JPEG-encoded ByteArray
+            // Do something with the Media information returned
         });
     }

     // Pick an image from the gallery
     if (AirImagePicker.getInstance().isImagePickerAvailable())
     {
-        AirImagePicker.getInstance().displayImagePicker(function(image:BitmapData, data:ByteArray):void {
+        AirImagePicker.getInstance().displayImagePicker(function(status:String, ...mediaArgs):void {
-            // Do something with the BitmapData or the JPEG-encoded ByteArray
+            // Do something with the Media information returned
         });
     }
     ```